What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 Maintain Your Home

-Insurers can decline to renew policies if they deem a property too risky — damaged roofs, outdated electrical systems, or deteriorating structures.
-Staying on top of home maintenance reduces the chance your insurer triggers a non-renewal, which can also lead to a lapse.
-Explore our full breakdown of home insurance non-renewal causes and solutions.
+Insurers can decline to renew policies if they deem a property too risky, including damaged roofs, outdated electrical systems, or deteriorating structures.
+Staying on top of home insurance maintenance requirements reduces the chance your insurer triggers a non-renewal, which can also lead to a lapse.

 Pincher's Pro Tip